-When a baby fails the screening tests, he or she is referred for more detailed, diagnostic hearing testing.
+the screening, he or she is referred for more detailed, diagnostic hearing testing.
 If a hearing loss is found,

-It is important to identify hearing loss as early as possible because babies start learning how to use sound as soon as they are born.
+It is important to identify hearing loss as early as possible because babies start learning language as soon as they are born.
 Listening in the first months of life prepares babies to speak.
+Watching others communicate helps babies learn language.
 These early steps are building blocks for communication.

-Babies learn to talk by listening to their families talk around them.
+Babies learn language by listening and watching their families communicate around them.
 Imagine that a baby has a hearing loss, but no one knows about it.
-This can lead to slow development of speech and language, leading to problems in school later in life.
+This can lead to slow development of speech and language, leading to later challenges in school.